deFOREST: Fusing Optical and Radar satellite data for Enhanced Sensing of Tree-loss: Introduction

-Combining data from optical and radar sensors is a logical way to increase data density and improve the capacity for monitoring land changes in near real-time.
-The abundance of freely-available high-quality data collected by multiple remote sensing programs (e.g., Landsat, Sentinel-1, Sentinel-2, etc., and NISAR), coupled with advances in cloud computing technology and infrastructure, offer a unique opportunity to monitor land use and land cover change using multi-sensor data fusion.
-However, data fusion can also introduce additional noise depending on the quality of the data harmonization.
-Combining data from different types of remote sensing (e.g., optical vs. Radar) is also challenging as the sensors are measuring completely different signals.
-Current data fusion approaches for monitoring land use and land cover change are often limited in terms of geographic region, types of disturbance, and operational readiness \cite{tang2023near,shang2022near,reiche2018improving}.
-There is clearly a need and opportunity to adopt new mathematical methods and theories to develop better multi-sensor fusion approaches for monitoring land use and land cover change.

-We introduce a novel direction for anomaly detection of land use and land cover changes that incorporates both radar and optical sensor measurements.
-This approach leverages the strengths of these sensors while mitigating their weaknesses.
-This is achieved by interpreting the data as realizations of random vectors (or random fields) in a Bochner space \cite{Castrillon2024} and constructing information function subspaces that are adapted to the nominal behavior.
-This approach involves tensor product representations, such as the Karhunen-Loève (KL) expansion.
-This leads to fast algorithms inspired by computational applied mathematics and high-performance computing.
+Combining data from optical and radar sensors is a logical way to increase data density and improve the capacity for monitoring \po{forest loss} in near real-time.
+The abundance of freely-available high-quality data collected by multiple remote sensing \po{missions} (e.g., Landsat, Sentinel-1, Sentinel-2 \cite{Drusch2012}, and NISAR), coupled with advances in cloud computing technology and infrastructure, offer a unique opportunity for monitoring using multi-sensor data fusion. \po{However, fusing optical and radar data is inherently complicated as the two sensing systems measure different signals.} Current data fusion approaches for monitoring \po{the land surface} are often limited in terms of geographic region, types of disturbance, and operational readiness \cite{tang2023near,shang2022near,reiche2018improving}. \po{Hence, there is a need to develop multi-sensor approaches for monitoring land cover.
+While the approach presented in this paper is experimental and tested in a relatively small region, we aim to contribute to the development by introducing new advances in computational applied mathematics in remote sensing approaches.
+The novel direction of the presented research is in the detection of anomalies in the combined optical and radar signal by interpreting the data as realizations of random vectors (or random fields) in a Bochner space \cite{Castrillon2025} and constructing information function subspaces that are adapted to the nominal behavior.
+This approach involves tensor product representations, such as the Karhunen-Loève (KL) expansion.}